KatherineTurpenoff/ELK_Stack_Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.

 - Filebeat tails and monitors log files within the assigned virtual machines and sends the logs to either Logstash for further processing or to Elasticsearch for indexing.
+The resulting data may then be compiled and viewed through Kibana.
 - Metricbeat collects the statistics and metrics from the network, including CPU usage, memory, file system, etc.

 The configuration details of each machine may be found below.